PDFSolid/pdfsolid-conversion-python/doc/developer_guide_python.md

   Currently, OCR only works on x64 architecture.

-- Why are my conversion options different from the defaults?

-  `ConvertOptions` initializes with default values.
-Review the options and set them explicitly for your use case.

 ## 5.2 Contact Us

 Thanks for your interest in PDFSolid Conversion SDK, the easy-to-use and powerful development solution.
 If you encounter technical questions or bug issues when using PDFSolid Conversion SDK, please submit the problem report to the [PDFSolid team](mailto:support@pdfsolid.com).
 The following information will help us solve your problem: